NET-BYU/alpr/README.md

 2. **Copy the configuration template**:
    - Find the file named `config.template`
    - Make a copy and rename it to `config.yaml`

-3. **Edit your configuration**:
-   - Open `config.yaml` in any text editor
-   - Add your camera IP addresses to the camera list
-   - Adjust file paths and settings as needed
+   - Adjust filepaths and settings as needed
-   - Save your changes

 ### Step 2: Set Up the Server Environment